elsewhither/brave-search-goggles/README.md

 [2] Academic Libraries & Libguides:

-Boosts .edu domains that contain common academic library subdomains including linguine's.
+Boosts .edu domains that contain common academic library subdomains including libguides.
 The purpose of this is to allow a hasty search of a topic either to guide reference resource retrieval or as a primer to further research.
 The subdomains are generalized from commonalities discovered when scrapping thousands of academic library we addresses from lib-web.org.

 In the future additional Goggles may be added to the project.
 Currently the focus is remains on refining the results to further filter out bookstores and other unwanted pages.